-The first installation was in Appledore, Devon in the next year (the bells are listed in order of installation in the menu above), and they followed every year or two for the next decade.
+The first installation was in Appledore, Devon in the next year, and they followed every year or two for the next decade.
 As the project grew and evolved, its richness became ever clearer; above all, its potential to act as the focus, the crucible or springboard, for further creative activity, be it artistic, educational, and more.
-Writing in the summer of 2019, we have every intention that this will continue and expand.

 The Bells have a unique position as public artworks.
 They are not commissions; no individual, developer, local authority or other institution has paid the artist to make them for particular locations.
 Although a number of copies have been and will continue to be made, they are not in the conventional sense an ‘edition’, let alone are they numbered.
 They offer very limited recognition for the artist; they are not vehicles for an ego.